ramkumarpj/project-four/README.md

 Team AEJJ is seeking to discover relationships between U.S. Gross Domestic Product (GDP) and overall economic health.
 Can machine learning predict a recession, with better than 75% accuracy, by analyzing historical GDP data?

+## Setting up Agile Project

+Assigned Agile workflow using github projects.
+We set up the flow of Project Ideation, Project Poposal, Data Fetching, Data Analysis, Building the ML Model, Testing, Documenting and Presentation.
+These all include Roles, Communication, Collaboration, Milestones, and tracking when and where we are each day for the entire project to ensure that the project is completed.

 ## Data Sourcing

 United States Department of Economics Government Site.
 Bureau of Economic Analysis (BEA).